ozfortress/ozfortress_docs/docs/rules/global.md

 While ozfortress primarily caters to players from Australia and New Zealand, we also welcome players from Asia.

 #### 3.4.1.
 Ping Limit
 Out-of-Region Players intending to join a roster, or play as a mercenary, must meet the **in-game ping limit of 180**.
-If you are unsure whether you meet this requirement, you should contact a League Administrator to undergo a ping check. **It is the responsibility of Out-of-Region Players to ensure that they satisfy this ping limit.**
+If you are unsure whether you meet this requirement, you should contact a League Administrator to undergo a ping check. **It is the responsibility of Out-of-Region Players to ensure that they satisfy this ping limit.** However, if you live in a neighbouring region such as somewhere in Asia, please reach out to league administration as you may be eligible to play without needing to abide by the ping limit.

 !!! warning "Ping Limit Breaches"
     In the event that a match is played featuring a player who fails to meet the ping limit requirements, League Administrators may penalise the offending team, including awarding a forfeit win.